-For projects to move forward, it’s better to have a clear mind and impeccable organisation.
-For your own wellbeing—and that of your hard drive—it’s time to have a clean up.
-The objective is to rank your files in priority order and to give them names that make them easy to find.
-Here are a few tips to help you out.
+For projects to move forward, it’s better to have a clear mind and impeccable organization.
+For your well-being—and that of your hard drive—it’s time to have a clean-up.
+The objective is to rank your files in priority order and give them names that make them easy to find.
+Here are 6 tips to help you out.

 1. Clear your desktop

 Albert Einstein once said, “If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign?”
 Clearly he had no problem cleaning up his computer desktop.
 So here’s our first tip: adopt the Desktop Zero method.

 The concept here is to install desktop shortcuts for the essentials, AND THAT’S IT.
 Create a folder called “Desktop Archives” for storing all your files and keep only the trash bin.
 Put only the documents you’re working on that day on your computer desktop.
 Once you’re done, archive them in said folder.
 You should get used to archiving as you go along instead of littering your wallpaper with a million files that you never look at.
 You’ll then be able to once again admire your beautiful background photo (and if it’s a photo of a cat, even better).

 2. Keep the first level of priority very simple